Oriole Park at Camden Yards,

 Camden Yards Extras: And here are my three “don’t miss it”s for Oriole Park.

 Camden Yards Photos: Here are some images from Oriole Park, of course...hope you like them.

 Coming to visit Baltimore?
 Here is why I use Hotwire for hotels and where I like to stay.

 My Tribute to Earl Weaver: He was one of the greatest managers ever, and he played a part in my becoming an Orioles fan as a kid.

-My tribute to Memorial Stadium: I never had the opportunity to visit Ebbets Field, Tiger Stadium, Comiskey Park or many other old classic ballparks that fans still miss today.
+My Tribute to Memorial Stadium: I never had the opportunity to visit Ebbets Field, Tiger Stadium, Comiskey Park or many other classic ballparks that fans still miss today.
 But I might have argued that Memorial was as great as all of them.